 There will be days when you will want to control things and accelerate the healing process.

-Trying to rush and force things into happening faster will only create more pain and suffering.
+Trying to rush and force things into happening faster will only create more emotional pain and suffering.
 Allow things to follow their natural course.
 Surrender yourself to the wisdom of your mind and body, and allow healing to occur naturally.

 Get into the habit of observing your emotional pain… your anguish, and frustrations.

-Observe the constant stream of negative thoughts that run through your mind – the dreadful stories that keep feeding your pain, the self-abuse, the addiction to all that pain and suffering, and choose to let it all go.
+Observe the constant stream of negative thoughts that run through your mind – the dreadful stories that keep feeding your pain, the self-abuse, the addiction to all that emotional pain and suffering, and choose to let it all go.

 Let it all pass you by.